Pull Request Guide

 Make pull requests that are easier to integrate

 Define the expectations on those submitting pull requests

 Give you an opportunity to expedite the acceptance of your own pull requests.
 Complete, high quality pull requests will receive priority.

-Familiarity with the open source Apache 2.0 license (opens new window), the license that governs the Titanium Mobile SDK.
+Familiarity with the open source Apache 2.0 license (opens new window), the license that governs the Titanium SDK.

 A working knowledge of Git and Github

 You must also have all of the software required to build the Titanium SDK from source.
 For details, see Building the Titanium SDK From Source.